-To rule out other possible conditions — such as a respiratory infection or chronic obstructive pulmonary disease (COPD) — your doctor will do a physical exam and ask you questions about your signs and symptoms and about any other health problems.
+Your doctor will perform a physical exam to rule out other possible conditions, such as a respiratory infection or chronic obstructive pulmonary disease (COPD).
+Your doctor will also ask you questions about your signs and symptoms and about any other health problems.

 Tests to measure lung function

-You may also be given lung (pulmonary) function tests to determine how much air moves in and out as you breathe.
+You may be given lung function tests to determine how much air moves in and out as you breathe.
 These tests may include:

 Other tests to diagnose asthma include:

 Methacholine challenge.
 Methacholine is a known asthma trigger.
 When inhaled, it will cause your airways to narrow slightly.
 If you react to the methacholine, you likely have asthma.
 This test may be used even if your initial lung function test is normal.